 If you utilize a manual safety feature, it is at this point that you will disengage them.
 Practice disengaging your safety after every rotation.
-As we know, every single fraction of a second counts when your life is on the line.
-It is imperative that if you use a safety feature, that you are able to disable it immediately after your muzzle is on target as you begin to extend the gun into firing position.
+Every single fraction of a second count when your life is on the line.
+It is imperative that if you use a safety feature, you are able to disable it immediately after your muzzle is on target as you begin to extend the gun into firing position.
 We will cover the technique of the extension next week.

 Practice Tip For Rotating The Gun On Target

 You will want to practice this rotate motion over and over.
 Watch yourself and keep an eye on your elbow.
 Try to keep it as close to your body as possible to streamline the motion.
 Is your muzzle in a safe direction as you transition from the pull and rotate the gun?